Linbreux/wikmd/DOCKER.md

 [wikmd](https://github.com/Linbreux/wikmd) is a file based wiki that uses markdown.

-This repo provides Docker files that are loosely based on those of the [linuxserver](https://www.linuxserver.io/) community.

-Docker files are available for arm, arm64 and amd64.

 ## Usage

 Here are some example snippets to help you get started creating a container.